elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_01.md

 [Rocky Road Brownies](https://commons.wikimedia.org/w/index.php?curid=48410887) by Chocolate-Dessert-Recipes.com, [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/deed.en)

+## What you will learn in this module

-**Teaching Outcomes**
+**Learning Outcomes**

-By the end of this lesson, you will be able to
+By the end of this lesson, you will be able to:

-* List the issues relating to running software on users machines
+* List common challenges when running code and reproducing results in different computing environments
-* Students can name the benefits and drawbacks of native installations, virtual machines (VMs) and containers
+* Name the benefits and drawbacks of setting up reproducible environments for running code on native installations, virtual environments, virtual machines (VMs) and in containers

-**Teaching Experience(s)**
+**Learning Experiences**

-* Lecture
+* Lecture (if taken in-person)
-* Google quiz
+* Quiz
-* Open class discussion of model programs
+* Open class discussion of model programs (if taken in-person)

-## Enabling use of your software by other researchers

-So far we have learnt how to program, how to document our code, how to test it and how to publish it to a repository (Findable & Accessible under the [FAIR principles](https://force11.org/info/the-fair-data-principles/)) - what more do we have to do?

 ## "Well it works on my machine..."
 How often do we hear that?

+So far we have learnt how to document our code, how to test it and how to publish it to a version-controlled repository (Findable & Accessible under the [FAIR principles](https://force11.org/info/the-fair-data-principles/)) - what more do we have to do?
+The following is the question we will tackle next:

-***Why is it so difficult to run other peoples' code?***
+***Why is it so difficult to run other peoples' code on my computer?***

-This is a fair question - over your career there will be many times you will come across software that is potentially useful to you, that you download & install and find that it doesn't work (maybe with a cryptic error message for you to search for online).
+This is a fair question - over your career you might come across software that is potentially useful to you, that you download and install, and find that it doesn't work (maybe with a cryptic error message for you to search for online).

+For example....
+[Include an example of contacting the author of a paper who send you the script they used to produce a figure in their paper, only to find that the code is uncommented and doesn't run at all on your machine.]

 **Potential barriers**